LiskArchive/lisk-legacy-docs/custom-transactions.md

 applyAsset(store: StateStore): ReadonlyArray<TransactionError>
 ```

 The business use-case of a transaction is implemented in `applyAsset` method.
-Apply all of the necessary changes from the received transaction to the affected account(s) by calling `store.set`.
-Call `store.get` to get all of the relevant data.
-The transaction that you're currently processing is the function's context (like `this.amount`).
+Applys all of the necessary changes from the received transaction to the affected account(s) by calling `store.set`.
+Calls `store.get` to get all of the relevant data.
+The transaction that you're currently processing is the function's context (ie `this.amount`).
 Invalidate the transaction by pushing an error into the result array.

 #### undoAsset